MODERN MONETARY THEORY – AN INTRODUCTION

 When you go to the bank officer for a loan he does not go down into the vaults and get the money.
 He does not get some of the money the bank is holding and give it to you.
 He simply grants you the loan by keystrokes that put money into your account.
 It didn’t exist before he did that.

 This is how the money in circulation increases over time.
-As investors see opportunities to set up more factories they go to banks to borrow money to build them etc. The rate at which this happens varies with the state of the economy; if there is recession investors won’t want to set up new businesses as they know the sales would be poor, so they don’t go to banks to get money.
+As investors see opportunities to set up more factories they go to banks to borrow money to build them etc. The rate at which this happens varies with the state of the economy; if there is recession investors won’t want to try to set up new businesses as they know the sales would be poor, so they don’t go to banks to get money.

 But the extremely bad thing about the process is that private banks are allowed to do this.
 It means they can create money and get interest from lending it, which goes to shareholders ... but if the government did the lending the interest income would go to society as a whole.